chaunceygardiner/weewx-loopdata/README.md

                          using public/private key must be configured for authentication from the user account that weewx runs under on this computer to the user account on the remote machine with write access to the destination directory (remote_dir).
+ * `remote_port`       : The ssh port on remote_server, if it is not the default 22.
+Unset
+                         by default, in which case ssh's own default applies.
+(A port set here and a port set in `ssh_options` are two ways to the same end;
+                         pick one.)
  * `remote_user`       : The userid on remote_server with write permission to remote_dir.
  * `remote_dir`        : The directory on remote_server where filename will be copied.
  * `compress`          : True to compress the file before sending.
 Default is False.